-- All pupils in the school receive a progressive and age-appropriate programme of drugs education.
-This is delivered through the PSHEE programme and through academic subjects where appropriate. - The school is vigilant with regard to drugs related issues, which includes teaching and support staff being alert to warning signs of drugs or other abuse.
-Staff receive appropriate training to recognise evidence of drugs abuse and to deal with drugs-related issues should they arise. - If any suspicion of drugs use arises, it is reported immediately to the Head, who decides if further investigation is warranted.
-If it is confirmed that there are reasonable grounds for suspecting that a pupil may have been using drugs, further investigations are conducted. - The school will investigate any rumour about involvement with illegal drugs or substances.
+- All pupils in the School receive a progressive and age-appropriate programme of drug education.
+This is delivered through the PSHEE programme and through academic subjects where appropriate. - 5.2 The School is vigilant with regard to drug-related issues, which includes teaching and support staff being alert to warning signs of drugs or other abuse.
+Staff receive appropriate training to recognise evidence of drug abuse and to deal with drug-related issues should they arise. - 5.3 If any suspicion of drugs use arises, it is reported immediately to the Head, who decides if further investigation is warranted.
+If it is confirmed that there are reasonable grounds for suspecting that a pupil may have been using drugs, further investigations are conducted. - The School will investigate any rumour about involvement with illegal drugs or substances.
 The investigation may involve segregating a pupil for no longer than necessary; asking them questions; asking them to give a written account of particular circumstances; searching their personal belongings; taking possession of property for analysis; and/or asking the pupil to provide a urine sample under appropriate supervision.
 Investigations will be conducted fairly and unbiased way. - The pupil will have reasonable access to a telephone, toilet, food and drink and will not be left unaccompanied for long periods of time.
-Interviews will normally be conducted by the Senior Deputy and/or Head of Student Support (Senior) or Head of the Prep School in the presence of the pupil's Head of House/Sixth Form, Head of Key Stage, Form Tutor or another teacher.
+Interviews will normally be conducted by the Deputy Head Pastoral, Head or Head of the Prep School in the presence of the pupil's Head of House/Sixth Form, Head of Key Stage, Form Tutor or another teacher.
 Sources of information will not normally be disclosed.
 Parents/Guardians will be kept informed so far as practicable.

-1.5 Searching
+6. Searching

-- If staff believe a pupil possesses or has stored drugs, other substances and/or paraphernalia used in the taking of drugs and other substances, it may be appropriate for a member of staff to carry out: - a search of outer clothing; and/or - a search of school property, e.g. pupils' lockers; and/or - a search of personal property (e.g. bag or pencil case within a locker). - In relation to drugs, alcohol and prohibited items as defined in Section 2 of the Misuse of Drugs Act 1971, the Head, and staff authorised by the Head, may search a pupil or a pupil's possessions, without consent, where they have reasonable grounds for suspecting that a pupil has a prohibited item in their possession. - Before any search is undertaken, consent will usually be sought from Parents/Guardians or from the pupil if s/he is of sufficient maturity and understanding. - Full details of how searches are carried out are in the school's 'Searches: Guidance and Procedures'
+- 6.1 If staff believe a pupil possesses or has stored drugs, other substances and/or paraphernalia used in the taking of drugs and other substances, it may be appropriate for a member of staff to carry out: - a search of outer clothing; and/or - a search of School property, e.g. pupils' lockers; and/or

-• Where the Head, or staff authorised by the Head, find anything which they have reasonable grounds for suspecting is a prohibited item, they may seize, retain and dispose of that item.
+- a search of personal property (e.g. bag or pencil case within a locker). - In relation to drugs, alcohol and prohibited items as defined in Section 2 of the Misuse of Drugs Act 1971, the Head, and staff authorised by the Head, may search a pupil or a pupil's possessions, without consent, where they have reasonable grounds for suspecting that a pupil has a prohibited item in their possession. - Before any search is undertaken, consent will usually be sought from Parents/Guardians or from the pupil if s/he is of sufficient maturity and understanding. - 6.4 Full details of how searches are carried out are in the School's 'Searches: Guidance and Procedures' - 6.5 Where the Head or staff authorised by the Head, find anything which they have reasonable grounds for suspecting is a prohibited item, they may seize, retain and dispose of that item.